The tony trappings of upscale

 Portman: “I don’t eat children, either."

-- but direct and to the point in revealing character and the small ways we use words to wound and conceal.
+- but direct and to-the-point in revealing character and the small ways we use words to protect ourselves, wound others, and ultimately conceal.
 The film is as much a treat for the ears as it is for the eyes.

 “Lying is the most fun a girl can have without taking her clothes off.
 But it’s better if you do.”